 We feel fortunate to have won the furnishings of a Gothic bedroom including this armoire.
 Made of solid oak in the late 19th century, it is a triumph of the carver's artistry in intricate details sculpted from this hardest of woods.
 Compared to other Gothic-style armoires in our collection, this one reflects a unique approach to fenestrage or tracery, as we'll attempt to describe in examining the piece more closely.
 But first, we propose that this is an armoire de mariage or a cabinet made to memorialize the coming together of two families, as reflected in heraldic symbols at the top and bottom of the doors.
 There is no way to know which is the bride's and which is the groom's, nor has our research revealed the names of the families.

 Overall, each of the armoire's two doors is divided into three distinct areas, from top to bottom.
 At the top and bottom are areas taking up approximately one-quarter of the height.
 Each contains two identical window-like panels with coats-of-arms.
 In between these two areas is a central panel taking up approximately one-half of the height.
 It is devoted to elaborate fenestrage framed by an ogee or "S" shaped arch characteristic of the late or Flamboyant Gothic style named for the flame-like element at the top of the arch.

 Anchoring the overall design firmly in the spirit of Gothic architecture are tall, spire-like pilasters on either side of the doors as well as one that separates the two doors.
-Each pilaster is topped by an elaborate finial that reminds us of Viollet-le-Duc's flèche that burned and collapsed with the room of Notre Dame on April 15, 2019.
+Each pilaster is topped by an elaborate finial that reminds us of Viollet-le-Duc's flèche that burned and collapsed with the roof of Notre Dame on April 15, 2019.